What is the Best Way to Recruit Top Talent in a Tight Job Market?

 5. Increase Compensation

-Companies may need to increase compensation as a way to attract highly skilled and experienced top talent.
+Companies may need to increase compensation as a way to recruit top talent that is highly skilled and experienced.
 Depending on the industry, length of assignment, and job requirements, higher levels of pay that are reflective of the critical need for talent might help a company attract new hires.